AndreaHK5/gender/README.md

 ##ToDo List

-* Split business logic from controller in separate layer and implement using promises rather than sync.
-* Include End to End test on temp vote file.
-* Include Persistance layer to MongoLab ILO file system for vote file.
+* Include Persistance layer to MongoLab ILO file system for vote file + storage for all votes with time stamp.
+* research into issue regarding assertions in async (not calling callback on success), possibly find better package for assertions
-* Change naming convetion for app and server.
+* Change naming convetion for app and server (use Global).
 * Manual mocks, for the time being.
 Must find a package like Moq for node.
-* Split Controller from business logic for better unit testability.
 * Include gulp file for front end configurations.